 By Greg Offner

 The change in attitudes toward cannabis and in legal access to products containing the narcotic around the U.S. has me tossing and turning at night.
 According to several national surveys prior to the November 2017 elections, almost 65 percent of adults in the U.S. said they thought marijuana should be legal, with only 31 percent taking the opposing view.
 This is quite the reversal of opinions from around year 2000, when less than 10 percent of the voting age population were in favor of legalization.
 After November’s elections, now more than 25 percent of U.S. citizens live in a state that has voted to legalize recreational use.
-Far more live in states with at least some access to medical marijuana.
+Far more live in states with at least some access to the drug: cbd gummies and medical marijuana.
 What is keeping me up at night: With changes to state laws now permitting recreational and medical marijuana use, I’ll bet my bunny slippers those human resources professionals are feeling dazed and confused.